Generative Neural Operators through Diffusion Last Layer: Background

 This setting arises in surrogate modeling for deterministic physical systems, where one learns a fast approximation of a high-fidelity PDE solver mapping inputs to solution fields.
 Such surrogates enable rapid parameter sweeps, inverse problems, and design optimization \cite{Kovachki23,azizzadenesheli24}.
 Even in this deterministic setting, uncertainty quantification is often desired by modeling a distribution over outputs to capture epistemic uncertainty from limited data or model misspecification.

-Finally, although these problem classes are often treated with different model families, we take a unified viewpoint: conditional diffusion models provide a single, flexible framework that can represent both deterministic operators and intrinsically stochastic operators, while also enabling principled uncertainty quantification when desired.
+Finally, although these problem classes are often studied using different model families, we adopt a unified perspective in which conditional diffusion models offer a flexible framework for treating deterministic and intrinsically stochastic operators within a common probabilistic formulation, while also providing a natural route to uncertainty quantification when needed.